uniwebcms/component-library-template/README2.md

 1. Create a website, or open an existing one, and turn on its **Dev Mode** via the action menu `(⋅⋅⋅)▾` of the **Website** studio
 2. Set the **Component Library URL** to the URL produced in the last step.
 Continue developing the components in your module and reload the website to get the latest test bundle as it changes.

+Testing is just the first step in your component library's journey.
+Once you've verified your components work as intended, you can move on to publishing your library for production use.

 ## Publishing Your Library

 While you can use unregistered libraries for testing and development using the methods described above, libraries must be registered with Uniweb before they can be used in published websites.